 - Combine the miso, sake, mirin, maple syrup, sesame oil and ginger.
 Stir to combine.

 - Pour the marinade over the chicken and refrigerate at least one hour.
 You can go up to 8 hours.
 There is no acid in the marinade so there's no issue with the chicken cooking (think ceviche).
-Reserve the remaining marinade.
+Reserve the marinade when you are done marinating the chicken.
 Don't throw it out.
 This is important.

 - Pre-heat your oven to 375F.

 - Remove the chicken from the marinade and place into a dish that can go from the oven to the stove-top.
 You don't want a pan that is much bigger than the chicken.
 A frying pan with heat resistant handles is great for this.